To evaluate your body's current store of iron

 - Signs of liver disease, diabetes and / or heart problems

 When a child is suspected to have ingested iron tablets, a serum iron test is requested to detect and help assess the severity of the poisoning.
+A number of other tests may be requested together with iron tests to help the doctor determine the cause of iron deficiency and/or overload.

 What does the test result mean?